Tetris

-With 35 million sales as of June 2024, the Game Boy version is the best-selling version of Tetris and among the best-selling video games of all time.
-Its commercial success upon release contributed to the Game Boy's success and popularized Tetris.
+With 35 million sales as of June 2024, the Game Boy version is the highest-selling version.
+It contributed to the Game Boy's success and popularized Tetris.
 At the end of 1995, Dorodnitsyn Computing Center's rights to Tetris, arranged ten years prior, reverted to Pajitnov.
-He and Rogers subsequently formed the Tetris Company to manage licensing.
-Guidelines for authorized releases were established, with certain features not in the original games becoming standardized over time.
-Versions of Tetris were released on mobile devices starting in the 2000s, with Electronic Arts (EA) holding a license on such ports from 2006 to 2020, to widespread commercial success.
-Tetris received renewed popularity in the late-2010s with the release of the critically successful Tetris Effect (2018) and Tetris 99 (2019).
+The Tetris Company was established to manage rights and licensing.
+It created guidelines and a minimum specification for licensed Tetris games.
+Certain features not in the original games became standardized over time.
+Versions of Tetris were released on mobile devices starting in the 2000s, with Electronic Arts holding a license on such ports from 2006 to 2020, to commercial success.
+The popularity of Tetris was renewed with the critically successful Tetris Effect (2018) and Tetris 99 (2019).

-Tetris is frequently cited as one of the greatest and most influential games ever made, and was among the inaugural class inducted into the World Video Game Hall of Fame in 2015.
+Tetris is the best-selling video game of all time, (Note: Some sources consider Minecraft to be the best-selling video game, rejecting the aggregated sales of Tetris and considering it to be a series, rather than a single video game; see List of best-selling video games for more information.) having sold 520 million copies as of December 2024.
+It is frequently cited as one of the greatest and most influential games, and was among the inaugural class inducted into the World Video Game Hall of Fame in 2015.
 Its gameplay has been influential in the genre of puzzle video games, being cited as an early example of casual gaming.
 Furthermore, Tetris has been represented in a vast array of media such as architecture and art and been the subject of academic research, including studies of its potential for psychological intervention.
 A competitive culture has formed around Tetris, particularly the NES version, with players – typically adolescents – competing at the annual Classic Tetris World Championship.
 A film dramatization of its development was released in 2023.